What are the Goals of the SpiNNaker Project?

 - As an aid in the investigation of new computer architectures, which break the rules of conventional supercomputing, but which we hope will lead to fundamentally new and advantageous principles for energy-efficient massively-parallel computing

-We are now developing a 48-chip board to act as the building block for SpiNNaker machines in a range of different sizes.
-Our eventual goal is to be able to simulate a single network consisting of one billion simple neurons, requiring a machine with over 50,000 chips.
+A 48-chip board has been developed to be the building block for SpiNNaker machines in a range of different sizes.
+The goal is to be able to simulate a single network consisting of one billion simple neurons, requiring a machine with over 50,000 chips.

 SpiNNaker Project, Partners & Timeline